mjtakenon/exp1part3group1/README.md

 $ php server/server.php
 ```

-Then access to server from your browser.
+Then access to `http://[domain name]/path/to/project/index.html` from your browser.